robots-make-art-too/template/Quiz1.md

 ## Final Mission

 1. [] Copy any content into the `Quizzes\Quiz1` folder by adding it _directly_ to the `INFO.md` file
-   - THIS IS THE SHEET 6 ON GOOGLE DOC -2
+   - THIS IS THE SHEET 6 ON GOOGLE DOC
+     - UPDATE: tab is labeled `Final Mission`:
+       - pick 2 functions from the left column of 520+ rows (keep scrolling!)
+       - pick 1 context/emotion from the right column
    - There are other `INFO.md` files.
 Don't add your content anywhere else.

-2. [] Read the `README.md` from the `top` directory of your new repo
+2. [] Read the `README.md` from the `top` directory of your new repo (`top` is our `root`)
    - [] Follow the instructions
    - [] and then come back here